California sheephead: Human interaction

 The fishery for this species, which began in at least the late 1800s (for salted fish), peaked in 1928 with landings of 370000 lb.
 This may have been because the species was easily available close to port, and has maintained a presence in the California nearshore fishery.
 From the 1940s to 1980s, little interest in the sheephead was shown, and catches were usually under 10000 lb.
 In the later 1980s, commercial fisheries began to supply live fish to Asian markets and restaurants.
 The fisheries grew rapidly, with sheephead becoming a large share of the catches.
 Because restaurant aquariums are small, commercial fisheries seek small, juvenile sheephead, usually females before they have reproduced.

 California sheephead are fished by anglers and spearfishers for food, and are caught live for the aquarium trade.
 The recreational and commercial catch of sheephead in 1999 was estimated at over 132,000 fish.
 Mainly juveniles are included in important commercial trap fishery, with juveniles and smaller adults dominating the hook and line and recreational fishery.
 In 2009, fishing vessels generated $333,801 in revenue from sheephead, much of that due to the lucrative live fish industry in Asian markets.
-California sheephead are economically valuable as keystone predators on purple sea urchins and red sea urchins, keeping them from overgrazing kelp forests.
+California sheephead are ecologically valuable as keystone predators on purple sea urchins and red sea urchins, keeping them from overgrazing kelp forests.
 Thus, where they are present, sheephead contribute to the growth and biodiversity of kelp forests, and the corresponding increase in populations of other commercially valuable fish species that are dependent on kelp habitat, such as kelp bass and white seabass.